Bandwidth Metering in SDX

 Dedicated bandwidth with minimum assured throughput and bandwidth bursting ability

 In this bandwidth allocation method, a VPX is allocated a minimum assured bandwidth with the flexibility to increase its bandwidth up to a preset limit.
 The extra bandwidth that a VPX can use is called burst capacity.

-The benefit of burst capacity is that if some of VPX instances have unused extra capacity, that capacity can be allocated to other VPX instances that have fully utilized their allocated bandwidth and require more for some time.
+The benefit of burst capacity is seen when you have some instances that have extra capacity and some VPX with unused capacity.
+The extra capacity of these VPX instances can be allocated to other VPX instances that have fully utilized their allocated bandwidth and require more for some time.
 Various service providers are also interested in providing various add-on services to their customers that require dedicated capacity.
 At the same time they do not want to over provision bandwidth.
 Burstable bandwidth helps in such scenarios where the customers are assured of a specific bandwidth with the option to increase the bandwidth during high demand periods.

 Selecting the bandwidth allocation mode

 Before you choose burstable throughput, you need to enable dynamic burst throughput allocation.
 To enable this option, follow these steps.

 - From the SDX Management Console, navigate to Configuration > System.

 - From the System Settings group, select Change System Settings.

 - Click the Enable Dynamic Burst Throughput Allocation check box to enable dynamic throughput.